AlecRobinGould/B2LNAdataextract/readMe.md

 The application shall return a .txt file with the LNA bias data in the following format:

-The text file will be named after the serial number argument.
+The text file will be named after the serial number argument. *If the text file exists, it WILL be overwritten.*

 ```
 Drain voltage 1